Richard Loehle

 Along with illustration Richard stayed busy with fine art, and his realistic paintings were well received, with numerous awards in national competitions and inclusion in museum and private collections.

-In addition to his talents as an artist, Richard has always been interested in writing.
-He has written short stories, an autobiography and a science fiction novel.
-His novel, Bonobos, is available through Xlibris Marketing Services (please see news release).
+In addition to his talents as an artist, Richard was always been interested in writing, and he wrote short stories, an autobiography and a science fiction novel.

 For more information please contact Craig Loehl @aol.com.